xmos/sw_usb_audio/doc/rst/quick.rst

 .. steps::

     #.
-Connect the board to any power supply provided (some board will be USB bus powered)
+Connect the board to any power supply provided (note, some boards will be USB bus powered)

     #.
 Connect the board a host with driver support the USB Audio Class using a USB cable